pschool-in/curriculum/content/science/air-5.md

 1. Barometer: used to measure pressure.
 2. Wind vane: used to measure direction of wind.
 3. Anemometer: used to measure speed of wind.

+### Types of wind

+1. Planetray wind
+2. Monsoon wind
+3. Sea breeze
+4. Land breeze
+5. Local wind
+6. Jet streams
+7. Hurricane

+### Types of clouds:

+1. Cirrus cloud: These may not give rain.they are seen at very high altitudes.
+2. Stratus cloud: They are grey in colour and are spreadout.
+They may give small shower.
+3. Cumulus cloud: It looks like a burst cotton and gives convectional rain fall.
+These clouds are associated with rainfall lightning and thunder.
+4. Nimbus cloud: It appears as dark or grey in color.
+It gives heavy rainfall.
+It is called vertical or rain clouds.